Fran250599/gofu-sports-webapp/gofu-webapp-frontend/README.md

-# GOFU Sports Web Application
+# GOFU Sports Web Application Frontend

 To set up this project:
 - Run ``npm install`` to install the dependencies.